 Oil Industry in Norway: A Closer Look

 In the 1960s, North Sea Oil was first discovered in Norwegian waters.
 In May 1963, Norway proclaimed sovereign rights over all natural resources in its part of the North Sea.
-However, exploration started way back in July 19, 1966, when Ocean Traveler drilled its first hole.
+However, exploration started way back on July 19, 1966, when Ocean Traveler drilled its first hole.
 Wikipedia reports that initial exploration was fruitless until Ocean Viking found oil on August 21, 1969.

 This discovery of oil further made it clear that there were large oil reserves in the North Sea.
 Large reserves of natural gas were also found in the North Sea.
 In 1972, Norway voted against joining the European Union (EU), establishing its national energy policy.
 It was within this period that the Norwegian government started Statoil, its own oil company.